 The photograph was released as a poster in March 2014.
 Artists pictured in the work, speakers and entertainers were invited to a signing party and panel discussion about the arts in Western Michigan.
 That event was held on March 8, 2014 at GREAAT.

 Collaborative efforts were made by the artists to support one another and use GREAAT as a resource for arts related projects.
 Artists have volunteered to donate time at the Academy and seek employment there.
-The video documentary will be released later this year.
+A video documentary will be released at a later date.